Howard Taylor, Northcliffe 1988 - Picture Story

 My own work in the forest has been primarily documentation of the destruction and defence of the forest.
 This brought me into direct conflict with the interests of Bret Taylor and his colleagues, whom Sheila totally supported, and in turn this brought about the end of my association with the Taylor family, as I took a stance in total opposition to the ravages of the unsustainable timber industry (19981028D25).
 Ted Snell once claimed in conversation that Howard considered the logging industry to be sustainable, when any analysis whatsoever showed it was not, it was destroying the very source of Howard Taylor’s forest light inspiration.

-Camera, just a basic Rolleiflex 2.8F with 80mm Zeiss Planar, the film was Kodak TriX Pan developed in replenished D76d.
+Camera, Rolleiflex 2.8F with 80mm Zeiss Planar, the film was Kodak TriX Pan developed in replenished D76d.
 This is one of the easiest negatives I have ever printed.
 A few weeks previous to this portrait I made a set of 35mm Nikon F with 20mm and 105mm Nikkor lenses

 ← Return to Blog